Erruar/Saku-Overclock/README.md

 ## Getting Started

 Let's figure out how to install my app!
-To get a copy of my app and running follow these simple steps.
+To get a copy of my app and running follow these simple steps:

 ### Requirements